History of Iran: Mongol invasion (1219–1221)

-Destruction under the Mongols

 Before his death in 1227, Genghis had reached western Azerbaijan, pillaging and burning many cities along the way after entering into Iran from its north east.
 The Mongol invasion was by and large disastrous to the Iranians.
-Although the Mongol invaders eventually converted to Islam and accepted the culture of Iran, the Mongol destruction in Iran and other regions the Islamic heartland (particularly the historical Khorasan region, mainly in Central Asia) marked a major change of direction for the region.
+Although the Mongol invaders eventually converted to Islam and accepted the culture of Iran, the Mongol destruction in Iran and other regions of the Islamic heartland (particularly the historical Khorasan region, mainly in Central Asia) marked a major change of direction for the region.
 Much of the six centuries of Islamic scholarship, culture, and infrastructure was destroyed as the invaders leveled cities, burned libraries, and in some cases replaced mosques with Buddhist temples.
 The Mongols killed many Iranian civilians.
 Destruction of qanat irrigation systems in the north east of Iran destroyed the pattern of relatively continuous settlements, producing many abandoned towns which were relatively quite good with irrigation and agriculture.
+In 1221, Genghis Khan destroyed the city of Gurganj.
+Most if not all the ancient Iranic Khwarazmian people were killed or pushed out, paving the way for the Turkification of Khwarazm.

 Ilkhanate (1256–1335)

 After Genghis's death, Iran was ruled by several Mongol commanders.
 Genghis' grandson, Hulagu Khan, was tasked with the westward expansion of Mongol dominion.
-However, by time he ascended to power, the Mongol Empire had already dissolved, dividing into different factions.
-Arriving with an army, he established himself in the region and founded the Ilkhanate, a breakaway state of the Mongol Empire, which would rule Iran for the next eighty years and become Persian in the process.
+However, by the time he ascended to power, the Mongol Empire had already dissolved, dividing into different factions.
+Arriving with an army, he established himself in the region and founded the Ilkhanate, a breakaway state of the Mongol Empire, which would rule Iran for the next 80 years and become Persian in the process.

 Hulagu Khan seized Baghdad in 1258 and put the last Abbasid caliph to death.
 The westward advance of his forces was stopped by the Mamelukes, however, at the Battle of Ain Jalut in Palestine in 1260.
 Hulagu's campaigns against the Muslims also enraged Berke, khan of the Golden Horde and a convert to Islam.
 Hulagu and Berke fought against each other, demonstrating the weakening unity of the Mongol empire.

 The rule of Hulagu's great-grandson, Ghazan (1295–1304) saw the establishment of Islam as the state religion of the Ilkhanate.
 Ghazan and his famous Iranian vizier, Rashid al-Din, brought Iran a partial and brief economic revival.
 The Mongols lowered taxes for artisans, encouraged agriculture, rebuilt and extended irrigation works, and improved the safety of the trade routes.
 As a result, commerce increased dramatically.

 Items from India, China, and Iran passed easily across the Asian steppes, and these contacts culturally enriched Iran.
-For example, Iranians developed a new style of painting based on a unique fusion of solid, two-dimensional Mesopotamian painting with the feathery, light brush strokes and other motifs characteristic of China.
-After Ghazan's nephew Abu Said died in 1335, however, the Ilkhanate lapsed into civil war and was divided between several petty dynasties – most prominently the Jalayirids, Muzaffarids, Sarbadars and Kartids.
+For example, Iranians developed a style of painting based on a unique fusion of solid, two-dimensional Mesopotamian painting with the feathery, light brush strokes and other motifs characteristic of China.
+After Ghazan's nephew Abu Said died in 1335 the Ilkhanate lapsed into civil war and was divided between several petty dynasties – most prominently the Jalayirids, Muzaffarids, Sarbadars and Kartids.
 The mid-14th-century Black Death killed about 30% of the country's population.